mfs409/jetlag/src/text_hud/wrapping_up.md

 ## Wrapping Up

-Text is "just another appearance".
-So far, we've used filled shapes, text, and images.
-In the next tutorial, we'll explore appearances in  even more detail.
+Text is "just another appearance", and for the most part, we can us it anywhere we can use a filled shape or ImageSprite.
+In later chapters, we'll explore a few more appearance components.